dn0m1n8tor/project-morya/README.md

 ```
 This will display help for the tool.
 Here are all the switches it supports.

-To run the tool on a target, just use the following command.

 <details>
 <summary> 👉 Project Morya help menu 👈</summary>